-|Season (1 June 2019 - 31 Aug 2019)|
+|Season (1 June 2023 - 17 Sept 2023)|

 |Monday - Sunday||11:00||- 12:30|

 The tour goes partly outside so make sure to have suitable clothing.
-The cobblestone at Bryggen, and the staircases at the Hanseatic Assembly Rooms will make it challenging to bring wheelchairs and strollers on the tour.
+Due to the cobblestone at Bryggen, and the staircases at Schøtstuene, the tour is not recommended for wheelchairs and strollers.
+Dogs are not allowed on the tour.

-Duration 90 min
+Duration 90 minutes.

 Bryggens Museum display findings of the archaeological excavations of Bryggen from 1955 and contains the foundations of the oldest buildings in…

 The Hanseatic merchants are long gone, and no longer part of the hustle and bustle of Bryggen, but you can still experience this unique place, which…